Shivix/zua.lua/README.md

 # Zua.lua
 A simple, lightweight and predictable autojump tool.
+Requires Lua5.4 (If you'd like to use an older lua, it's just a few lines to change)

 ## Usage
 Install zua.lua somewhere your shell can find it.
 A Makefile is provided that installs it to /usr/local/bin.